mmirolim/gpp/README.md

 ## Edge cases

 - Early prototype
-- Macro functions and types should be used without assignment or any indirection
+- Macro functions should be used directly or assignment and usage should be in same local scope
 - gpp copy all files to temp directory to parse, rewrite and build it, build may fail if dependencies not found and/or may take long time to load.
 Enabling go mod and vendoring may help to fix some issues.
 - Needs more extensive testing